 #2 Replace Your Front Door

 Front doors have one of the highest return on investments in terms of replacements, especially if your home’s style lends itself to a more modern looking door.
-Many home buyers spend some time standing on the front porch waiting for their Buyer’s Agent to open the door.
+Many home buyers spend some time standing on the front porch waiting for their buyer’s agent to open the door.
 An appealing front door gets them more excited for what’s inside.
+Plastpro’s fiberglass entry doors combine the beauty and elegance of wood, but require less maintenance and have a longer lifespan.
 It also does wonders to improving your home’s curb appeal.

 #3 Clean Up the Yard